 Chagas disease is endemi...

-Chen sign on chest radiography is the prominence of left basal pulmonary vasculature compared the right base seen in valvular pulmonary stenosis.
-It is due to the asymmetric increase in pulmonary blood flow to the left lung due to preferential blood flow into the left pulmonary artery after pass...
+Chen sign on chest radiography is the prominence of the left basal pulmonary vasculature, compared to the right, seen in valvular pulmonary stenosis.
+It is due to the asymmetric increase in pulmonary blood flow to the left lung due to preferential blood flow into the left pulmonary artery after ...

 This is a basic article for medical students and other non-radiologists